cwolves/copper-interface/README.md

     ![SSM Parameter Values](./readme_img/set_splunk_param.png)

-6. Drop files into the bucket.
+6. Now that everything is set up, drop files into the bucket `copper-logs-bucket`.
+The files should be in the json, csv, or clf format.
+The files will be processed, reduced in size, and sent to the Splunk HEC endpoint you configured.

 7. If you'd like to delete the resources you created:

     `cdk destroy`